Skip to content

 A bot is only as good as the assumption underneath it, and assumptions expire.
 When the market regime changes, a good strategy quietly becomes a bad one.

-A mean-reversion bot thrives in chop and gets destroyed in a strong trend, where it keeps selling dips and misses a 60% run.
+A mean-reversion bot thrives in chop and gets destroyed in a strong trend, where it keeps selling dips and misses the run (the “60% run” this article used to name was an illustration, not a recorded episode).
 A strategy that prints money on deep, liquid Binance can lose on a thin exchange where nobody is there to fill your order at a fair price.
-And in a true black swan — an exchange halt, a regulatory shock, the first leg of a 90% crash — the bot cannot tell a normal dip from the end of the world.
+And in a true black swan — an exchange halt, a regulatory shock, the first leg of a cycle-scale crash of the kind Bitcoin has repeatedly produced — the bot cannot tell a normal dip from the end of the world.

 So review it weekly.
 If it is losing consistently, or if the market structure it was built for has clearly shifted, pause it and reassess.
 Keep a manual kill-switch and be willing to use it.
 A bot is a tool, not a prophecy — the moment you start obeying it instead of supervising it, you have handed your judgement to a script.